Union County Public Schools

 The Board is committed to the ideal that each child should have an opportunity for an excellent education, regardless of which school attendance area is assigned.
 All schools shall provide equitable opportunities for learning.

-CRITERIA FOR PUPIL ASSIGNMENTS
+CRITERIA FOR STUDENT ASSIGNMENT

-In the elementary, middle and high schools pupil assignment will provide choice and promote equitable access to varied programmatic options for all students, maximize the utilization of facilities, transportation and other resources, travel time from home, efficient operation of buses, maintain the continuity of attendance lines and neighborhoods and otherwise as required by law.
+Student assignment will provide choice and promote equitable access to varied programmatic options for all students, maximize the utilization of facilities, transportation and other resources, travel time from home, efficient operation of buses, maintain the continuity of attendance lines and neighborhoods and otherwise as required by law.

 Students are eligible to attend school within the district and are assigned to home schools based on the domicile of the student’s parent 1.
 A domicile may be changed only in the event that the parent has abandoned the former domicile with no intention of returning to it, established actual domicile in another location, and evidenced an intention to remain in the new location indefinitely.
 A minor may not select, acquire, or change his/her domicile other than that of the minor’s parent, except for the following: a married student, emancipated student or a student living in a group home, foster home or pre-adoptive home.